hakanmerdan/EEESeaBoat2025/doc/brief.md

 ## Brief

-You are requested to design a remotely-controlled an amphibious rover that can explore a sea area and survey the ducks that live in there.
+You are requested to design a remotely-controlled an amphibious rover, EEESeaBoat, that can explore a sea area and survey the ducks that live in there.
 Using a variety of electromagnetic signals, you must find out the name and species of each duck.

 ![Ducks in their environment](duck-arena.jpg)